Story

 February 1988 | Volume 39, Issue 1

 The main charge against him was mutiny.
 The specifications of the court-martial at Hilton Head, South Carolina, dated January 11, 1864, provide the basic details: “That he, Sergeant William Walker, Co.
 ‘A,’ 3d S.C.
 Infy, did unlawfully take command of his Company ‘A,’ and march the same with others of the Regiment, in front of his Commanding Officer’s tent (Lt.
-Col. A. G. Bennett), and there ordered them to stack arms; and when his Comdg Officer Lt.
-Col. A. G. Bennett inquired of the Regiment what all this meant, he, the said Sergt.
-William Walker, replied: ‘We will not do duty any longer for ($7) seven dollars per month’;—and when remonstrated with, and ordered by their Comdg Officer (Lt.
+Col. A. G. Bennett), and there ordered them to stack arms; and when his Commanding Officer Lt.
+Col. A. G. Bennett inquired of the Regiment what all this meant, he, the said Sergeant William Walker, replied: ‘We will not do duty any longer for ($7) seven dollars per month’;—and, when remonstrated with, and ordered by their Commanding Officer (Lt.
 Col. A. G. Bennett) to take their arms and return to duty, he, the said Sergeant Walker, did order his Co. (‘A’) to let their arms alone and go to their quarters, which they did, thereby exciting and joining in a general mutiny.”

 To understand this trial, it is essential to remember that dark-skinned people had no constitutional right to equal treatment during most of the Constitution’s first century.
 In the Dred Scott decision of 1857, the Supreme Court specifically ruled that a black who claimed to be a freedman could not argue his claim in federal court because he was by definition not a citizen.
 And though the Civil War was implicitly fought over the issue of slavery, neither President Lincoln nor the Congress made any great effort for a long time to free any slaves.
 On the contrary, the original version of the Thirteenth Amendment, passed by Congress, with Lincoln’s approval, in February 1861, promised that the federal government would make no attempt to interfere with the institution of slavery.
 It was only the Southerners’ attack on Fort Sumter two months later that nullified this remarkable amendment, and not until four years later, when the war was over and Lincoln dead, was a new Thirteenth Amendment ratified, proclaiming that “neither slavery nor involuntary servitude … shall exist within the United States.”

 A few radicals had argued that view from the beginning.
 “Our cry now must be emancipation and arming the slaves,” wrote the young Henry Adams in November 1861.
-But even the most idealistic of Presidents has to make compromises with political reality, and Lincoln was probably correct in believing that any attempt to abolish slavery would inspire slaveholding states like Kentucky and Maryland to join the Southern rebellion.
+But even the most idealistic of presidents has to make compromises with political reality, and Lincoln was probably correct in believing that any attempt to abolish slavery would inspire slaveholding states like Kentucky and Maryland to join the Southern rebellion.

 Some of the men directly in charge of